 Florida ranks as the third-most populous state in the country, according to the U.S. Census Bureau, next to California and Texas.
 The state boasts a population of more than 21 million residents.
 Having such a large population naturally would mean more student loan borrowers, but the amount of student loan debt Floridians have is on the rise.

-According to Student Loan Planner calculations using Department of Education data, the average student loan debt in Florida area is $37,229 as of Dec.
-2019.
+According to Student Loan Planner® calculations using Department of Education data, the average student loan debt in the Florida area is $37,229 as of December 2019.

 If you’re in certain professions like law or nursing, you may be able to get student loan forgiveness in Florida under specific programs.
 Read on to learn more.

 Many states have their own unique Loan Repayment Assistance Program (LRAP) for lawyers.
 Florida is no different and has a specific program for lawyers practicing in the sunshine state.

 Under Florida’s LRAP, eligible borrowers could receive up to $5,000 each year as a forgivable loan.
 The Florida Bar Foundation then forgives the loan each year.

 To qualify, you must be employed full-time or half-time at an eligible civil aid organization that is receiving a grant from the foundation.
 In order to apply, you need to submit your materials during the open application period and be in good standing with the bar as well as meet all other requirements.

 2. Nursing Student Loan Forgiveness Program

 If you’ve received your nursing education and are a nurse based in Florida, you might qualify for the Nursing Student Loan Forgiveness Program (NSLFP).
 The Florida nurse forgiveness loan program, which was started in 1989, is geared toward nurses who work in shortage areas of the state.